Get online support

 2. An NBN Network Connection Box.
 If your home has been connected to the NBN before, there may already be an NBN Network Connection Box plugged in at your premises.

-(Note: If there is no NBN Connection Box, give us a call on 13 14 23 and we’ll be happy to arrange a Technician from NBN to install it for you.)
+(Note: If there is no NBN Connection Box, we’ll deliver one along with your modem or arrange a technician to come and install it for you)

 Connecting your equipment